I, I, am the LORD, And there is no Savior besides Me. Isaiah 43:11

 Having made this particular observation, they therefore conclude that Jesus must be Yahweh God because God says, "there is no Savior besides me" at Isaiah 43:11 and Hosea 13:4.

 Trinitarians ignore some very key facts.
 God has raised up numerous Saviors.
-The Hebrew word used in all the following quotations of Scripture is the exact same Hebrew word translated as "Savior" at Isaiah 43:11.
+The Hebrew word used in all the following quotations of Scripture is the exact same Hebrew word yasha translated as "Savior" at Isaiah 43:11.
 Also noted are verses were the word yasha is used - to save.

-When the sons of Israel cried to the LORD, the LORD raised up a Savior for the sons of Israel to save them, Othniel the son of Kenaz.
+When the sons of Israel cried to the LORD, the LORD raised up a Savior for the sons of Israel to save them, Othniel the son of Kenaz, Caleb's younger brother.
 Judges 3:9

 But when the sons of Israel cried to the LORD, the LORD raised up a Savior for them, Ehud the son of Gera, the Benjaminite.
 Judges 3:15